 The second ones are very common around here, and they are only a little bit bigger than the striped one above.
 They are a ground cover plant and in April and May they are smothered in flowers.
 I have seen them growing from roadsides to beaches, and everywhere else between.
 There are lots running down the bank to the green zone behind us.

-haven't seen near here before.
+This is a new variety that I haven't seen near here before.
 The flowers are a beautiful shade of lilac, changing to deep purple in the centre.
 The flowers are much larger than the others, and the plant not only sends runners all over the ground, but it also climbs up the fence.
 The leaves reminded me of the passion flower plant.
 These were growing at the top of the village on the sandy banks along the newly constructed road.
 I brought a small stem home with me to see if it will send roots down from a leaf joint.

 And lastly, of course, I couldn't leave out the magnificent morning glory.
 This plant grows up the fence of an orange grove just over the road from us.
 The flowers look almost as though they have a light shining out of their centres.
 Although it is wild, and goes untended all year, I have been unable to root any of it yet, but I keep trying.
 Maybe I'm trying too hard.
 They seem to thrive on neglect!

-So, aren't they a beau
+So, aren't they a beautiful quartet?

 And now for the not quite so pretty, but to me at least, equally interesting:-